Become a Supporter

 Megan is a graduate of the University of Southern California, where she received her M.S. in journalism.
-While at USC, Megan wore many hats; she reported, produced, and directed in a team the school’s magazine program while she also worked as an editor for digital news.
+While at USC, Megan wore many hats; she reported, produced, and directed in a team the school’s radio magazine program while she also worked as an editor for digital news.

 Megan first started listening to public radio in college and has never stopped since.

 With the Christmas holidays wrapping up, some people may be wondering what to do with their tree.
 Here are some options in Sacramento and Yolo counties.